syuja/GreenPlumSetup/TUTORIAL.md

  **Distributing rows randomly slows joins across segments**.
 Distribution of data will affect performance, depending on how user queries it.

   Note: faa is a schema, it's like namespace/container that will hold the table.

-  5. Create an external table definition with same columns as faa_otp_load table:
+  4. Create an External table:
   Creating an external table doesn't move the data into our Greenplum database.
 The external table definition simply provides **references** to two otp files on the host.
-It also defines the communication protocol to be `gpfdist` and the port number to use.
+It also defines the communication protocol, `gpfdist`, and the port number to use.

   External tables can be accessed as if they were regular, local database tables.
 They can be queried directly and in parallel.

-Mainly, external tables are used to facilitate the moving of the host data files to the database.
-They allows to call SELECT INTO, adn also to exploit parallelism by establishing a connection using gpfdist.
+  External tables are mainly used to facilitate the moving of the host data files to the database.
+They allow us to call SELECT INTO, and also to exploit parallelism by establishing a connection using gpfdist.

   syntax:

       CREATE <READABLE|WRITABLE> EXTERNAL TABLE <table_name> -- readable is default, used for loading data into Greenplum Database
       LIKE <other_table> -- specifies a table from which column names, distribution policy and data types is copied